suessmeister/headlined/README.md

 - Phantom Users Only: Red Transaction Simulation does not internally work on some browsers. **This will not affect the transaction.**
 - Why aren't my shots hitting when I'm not aiming? **Because to win, you have to aim... :)**
 - I have come across an odd error I would like to be addressed?
-- Reach out to us at **headlined77@gmail.com**I would love to hear from you and will fix it immidiately.
+- Reach out to us at **headlined77@gmail.com**.
+I would love to hear from you and will fix it immidiately.
 (And shoutout you)
 ---

 ## Running Locally